 *Girls add one pointe centre exercise (preferably a pirouette exercise) and one variation, depending on the level.

-The candidate retained after the first audition is required to participate in the entire summer intensive program, which is a decisive step in the admission process.
-As he experiences the daily training he would receive at L’École supérieure, he is subjected to an in-depth artistic, technical and biomechanical evaluation.
-He can be admitted for the school year or invited to apply again the following year.
+The candidate retained after the audition is required to participate in the entire summer intensive program during which he experiences the daily training he would receive at L’École supérieure.

 In the junior cycle, classes are given after school and on Saturdays.
 From the intermediate cycle, students embark on a dance-studies course.